-HI-MEET 2016 Proceedings and Presentations
+HI-MEET 2016 Archive, Proceedings, and Presentations

-Teams of students and teachers from several Hawai‘i Island schools presented findings from place-based scientific research projects conducted this school year through The Kohala Center’s Hawai‘i Island Meaningful Environmental Education for Teachers (HI-MEET) program.
+Teams of students and teachers from several Hawai‘i Island schools presented findings from place-based scientific research projects conducted through The Kohala Center’s Hawai‘i Island Meaningful Environmental Education for Teachers (HI-MEET) program.
 The environmental education symposium took place on Thursday, May 5, 2016, at the W.M.
 Keck Observatory headquarters in Waimea.

 » Read “Connections to Sustainability” (North Hawaii News, May 13, 2016)